BLacuesta3/Sprint-2-Project-Exploratory-Data-Analysis-EDA-/README.md

 'departments.csv', and 'order_products (1).csv'.
 This project involves: examining each dataset's missing and duplicate values, dealing with each dataset's missing and duplicate values appropriately, and solving questions/ propsed tasks with the use of: histograms and data analysis.

-Project Tools And Libraries Used:
+Project Tools And Libraries Used
    *Pandas
    *Matplotlib
    *NumPy

 Project Datasets: